What is an eating disorder?

 It is estimated 725,000 people in the UK suffer from an eating disorder of some kind.

-While eating disorders have been popularized as a form of psychological illness affecting teenage girls, NICE statistics estimate males contribute to 11% of those living with eating disorders in the UK.
+While eating disorders have been popularised as a form of psychological illness affecting teenage girls, NICE statistics estimate males contribute to 11% of those living with eating disorders in the UK.
 This trend is particularly present in adults.
 Of the 7% of adults who develop an eating disorder in the UK, 25% of these adults are male.
 Eating disorders can also develop at any age.
-Anorexia nervosa has been recognized in children as young as seven years-old, as well as senior citizens.
+Anorexia nervosa has been recognised in children as young as seven years-old, as well as senior citizens.

 The most common types of eating disorders are atypical eating disorders, accounting for 50% of all reported eating disorders.
 By comparison, bulimia nervosa accounts for 40% and anorexia nervosa for 10%.
 Bulimia nervosa typically develops at a slightly older age than anorexia, and adults are more prone to binge eating than other groups.